beepscore/machine_learning_tutorial/REAMDE.md

 ### supervised machine learning
 features and labels
 #### features
-attributes, for stock prices it's the "continous data" (time series?)
+descriptive attributes, for stock prices it's the "continuous data" (time series?)
 #### labels
+what you want to predict or forecast